haithcockce/csc591/notes/lecture-017.md

   slow.
 - ALUs are doing largely just basic arithmetic operations on vectors.
 So ALUs don't need to do complex things.
 Likewise, no need for high performance branch predictors.

+### NVIDIA GPU Arch

+- PCIe interface
+- A group of processors is a streaming multiprocessors
+- Thread scheduler between PCIe bus and streaming multiprocessors
+- L2 Cache is global memory
+- And high bandwidth memory controller
+- Each streaming multiprocessor has several register files with tons of cores (example, 192 cores)

+### CPU vs GPU

+- GPU is tolerable to memory latencies due to massive throughput.
+Prefer data level parallelism and _not_ thread-level parallelism.

+### Accelerated Processing Unit

+- Effectively embedded GPU in CPU (but can be dedicated hardware as well).
+- APU and CPU/GPU are all connected via DRAM but the RAM is optimized for latency and not bandwidth.